SanjaBozic/expenses-manager/README.md

+🚀 **Take control of your finances with style!
+Expenses Manager turns your daily spending into beautiful, actionable insights—effortlessly.** 💸📊

 # Expenses Manager

 **Expenses Manager** is a modern, user-friendly web application for tracking personal expenses and income.
 It provides insightful statistics, interactive charts, and flexible category management, all built with React, Ant Design, and TypeScript.

 ## Features